sharmaanj200/FS-Innovation-Lab/README.md

 and many more youtube channels, blogs, documentations I have gone through to make this project work

 P.S.
 I have learnt a lot working on this project.
-From understanding absolutely nothing about the project to working hard to put this together (even though it is not completed and last part of the task has some errors, I am grateful for this learning opportunity.
+From understanding absolutely nothing about the project to working hard to put this together (even though it is not completed and last part of the task has some errors).
+I am grateful for this learning opportunity.